Baseball Hall of Famer Bill Mazeroski, known for walk-off home run in 1960 World Series, dies at 89

 “I was just looking to get on base,″ he told The New York Times in 1985. ″Nothing fancy, just looking for a fastball until he got a strike on me.
 I thought it would be off the wall, and I wanted to make third if the ball ricocheted away from Berra.
 But when I got around first and was digging for second, I saw the umpire waving circles above his head and I knew it was over.”

 Meanwhile, Mantle would sob on the plane ride home in 1960, insisting the better team had lost.
 Ford would for years remain angry at Stengel — fired five days after the Series — for using him in Games 3 and 6 and making him unavailable to start a third time.
-Singer Bing Crosby, a co-owner of the Pirates, was so afraid he’d jinx his team that he listened to the game with friends across the Atlantic Ocean, in Paris.
+The late singer Bing Crosby, a former co-owner of the Pirates, was so afraid he’d jinx his team that he listened to the game with friends across the Atlantic Ocean, in Paris.

 “We were in this beautiful apartment, listening on shortwave, and when it got close Bing opened a bottle of Scotch and was tapping it against the mantel,” his widow, Kathryn Crosby, told the Times in 2010.
 “When Mazeroski hit the home run, he tapped it hard; the Scotch flew into the fireplace and started a conflagration.”